 Examine the learning progression as well.
 Does the assessment map to a learning progression?
 Is it a well-designed learning progression?
 Is the learning progression aligned to your specific state standards?
 Does it include additional resources to support instruction and practice?
 Can you easily interact with and navigate through the learning progression?

 Once you’ve selected your best assessment and are ready to use it, you may encounter a different set of questions: When do I assess my students?
 How often?
 Why?
-In our next post, we’ll look at recommendations about assessment timing and frequency from the experts.
+In our last post in this series, we look at recommendations about assessment timing and frequency from the experts.

 Blythe, D. (2015).
 Your state, your standards, your learning progression.
 Renaissance Blog.
 Wisconsin Rapids, WI: Renaissance Learning.
 Retrieved from https://www.renaissance.com/2015/06/11/your-state-your-standards-your-learning-progression/

 California Department of Education.
 (2014).
 California Common Core State Standards: Mathematics.
 Sacramento, CA: Author.

 Hess, K. K. (2012).
 Learning progressions in K‐8 classrooms: How progress maps can influence classroom practice and perceptions and help teachers make more informed instructional decisions in support of struggling learners (Synthesis Report 87).
 Minneapolis, MN: University of Minnesota.
 Retrieved from http://www.cehd.umn.edu/NCEO/OnlinePubs/Synthesis87/SynthesisReport87.pdf